HeyBLU Help & FAQ

 Do not skip these steps:

 - Scan the area: Follow the in-app instructions and move slowly so the app can build a solid 3D map.
-See Quick Start step 3 →
+First-time setup →

 - Place the zone: This is initial placement only: line up the virtual strike zone with the real home plate (on or just above the dish), matching position and angle as closely as you can.
 Try not to bump the phone or plate while the zone is set—you will mount next, then adjust the camera view on Mount & Verify.

 - Mount and realign: Mount on the tripod—expect the zone to shift.
-Slide the zone onto the plate, use Distance/Height or Up/Down for size, use Adjust Plate for overhead alignment, and keep the full pitch path between the cyan lines (see wrong and correct placements).
+Set tripod height about mid-zone (see real plate and highest expected pitch in frame).
+Slide the zone onto the plate, use Distance/Height or Up/Down for size, use Adjust Plate for overhead alignment; on Pro iPhones enter measured distance and lens height.
+Keep the full pitch path between the red lines (see wrong and correct placements).
 If you see drift or unstable tracking, check that the mount is tight and nothing moved.

 - Calibrate: Tap Play Ball, throw a test pitch if the call looks off, then use Calibrate and tap the 9-zone grid where the pitch crossed.
-See Quick Start steps 6–7 →
+First-time setup →

 - Tap "Play Ball": HeyBLU calls pitches once you're tracking live (use Pause, Warm Up anytime you need to stop).